MLB rumors: Mets not overly interesting in re-signing Pete Alonso

 It appears that slugger Pete Alonso's time with the New York Mets may be growing short.
-The two sides had been talking for quite a long time and the Mets reported made a last-ditch offer to Alonso that he turned down.
+The two sides had been talking for quite a long time, and the Mets reportedly made a last-ditch offer to Alonso that he turned down.

 That offer was for three years and close to $70 million, per Joel Sherman of the New York Post.
 As a result, the Mets are likely moving in another direction at this point.